berettavexee/Uber_map/README.md

 # Uber_map.py

-Python script to produce a Heatmap with Uber GDPR data.
+Python script that produces an activity map using the CSV files provided by Uber as part of the GDPR access requests.
-Fork of https://github.com/remisalmon/Strava-local-heatmap-browser modify to display Uber trips.
+Fork of https://github.com/remisalmon/Strava-local-heatmap-browser version, modified to display UBER data

 ## Features